Dienia: Description

 Orchids in the genus Dienia are evergreen, sympodial, mostly terrestrial plants with fleshy, above-ground stems, although a few species are epiphytes.
 There are between three and six relatively large, thin, pleated leaves with their petioles wrapped around the stem.
 Small, non-resupinate flowers are borne along the end of the flowering stem.
 The flowers are green, brown, yellow, pink, or purple and have narrow sepals and petals.
 The sepals are oblong to egg-shaped and spread widely and the petals are usually narrower than the sepals.
 The labellum is relatively short with three lobes, the middle lobe tongue-like and the side lobes shorter and broad.

 Taxonomy and naming

 The genus Dienia was first formally described in 1824 by John Lindley and the description was published in The Botanical Register.
 The name Dienia is derived from the Ancient Greek word dienos meaning "two years", referring to the stems which last for two years.

 List of species

-The following is a list of species of Dienia recognised by the World Checklist of Selected Plant Families as at October 2018:
+The following is a list of species of Dienia recognised by the Plants of the World Online as at 1 June 2023: